Christheoguipo/myFlix-client/README.md

 - Redux
 - Parcel

-## Usage

-1. Open your browser and go to `http://localhost:1234/`.
-2. Sign up or log in to access the main features of the myFlix client.
-3. Explore movies, view details, and add your favorites to the list.
-4. Update your profile settings to personalize your experience.

-You can also access the live app on https://retro-movie-vault.netlify.app/.

 ## API Used

 The myFlix client interacts with the [Retro Movie Vault API](https://retro-movie-vault-5ccf6999c998.herokuapp.com), which serves as the backend for managing movie data, user authentication, and profiles.